-- adopts a long-term council community plan (LTCCP) or annual plan - amends an LTCCP - adopts, revokes, reviews or amends a bylaw - changes the mode of delivery for a significant activity (for example from the Council to a council-controlled organisation or from a council-controlled organisation to a private sector organisation) if that is not provided for in an LTCCP.
+- adopts a long-term council community plan (LTCCP) or annual plan - amends an LTCCP - adopts, revokes, reviews or amends a bylaw - changes the mode of delivery for a significant activity if that is not provided for in an LTCCP - decides to establish a council-controlled organisation.

-The Council may be required to use the special consultative procedure under other legislation, and it may use this procedure in other circumstances if it wishes to do so.
+The Council may also be required to use the special consultative procedure under other legislation, and it may choose to use this procedure in other circumstances if it wishes to do so.

-11. Policies for Liaising with Maori
+11. Policies for liaising with Maori